davidmoraleees/Nuclear-mass-predictions-based-on-CNN/README.md

 - `data_processing.py`: Contains functions for processing raw data files, cleaning data, and merging datasets.

 ### Model Training and Evaluation
-- `CNN-I3.py`: Script for training and evaluating the CNN-I3 model.
+- `CNN-I3.py`: Script for training and evaluating the I3 model.
-- `CNN-I4.py`: Script for training and evaluating the CNN-I4 model.
+- `CNN-I4.py`: Script for training and evaluating the I4 model.
-- `new_nuclei_testing.py`: Script for testing the models on new nuclei data.
+- `new_nuclei_testing.py`: Script for testing the models on new nuclei data (AME2020).

 ### Utilities
 - `utils.py`: Contains utility functions for data processing, plotting, and model evaluation.
-- `multiple_scripts.py`: Script to execute multiple model scripts sequentially.
+- `multiple_scripts.py`: Script to execute multiple model runnings sequentially.

-## Models
+### Models

 The `models.py` file contains the definitions of the convolutional neural network models used in this project:
 - `CNN_I3`: Model class for CNN-I3.